Posted by Lora Shaw on August 7, 2024

-Whether your dog was born with a sensitive stomach, or it is something they recently developed, don’t stress!
+Whether your dog was born with a sensitive stomach or has recently developed one, don’t stress!
 We’re here to help you find the best dog treats for sensitive stomachs so you can reward your good girl or good boy without upsetting their tummy.

 It can sometimes be hard to tell if your pup just has an upset stomach temporarily or if they have ongoing sensitive stomach issues, but you’ll want to watch out for frequent occurrences of any of the following symptoms: